Peter Sutcliffe: Carol Wilkinson case

 Sutcliffe was known to have been acquainted with Wilkinson and to have argued violently with her stepfather over his advances towards her.
 He was familiar with the council estate where she was murdered and regularly frequented the area.
 In February 1977, only months before the murder, Sutcliffe was reported to police for acting suspiciously on the street where Wilkinson lived.
 Furthermore, earlier on the day of the murder, Sutcliffe had gone back to mutilate Jordan's body before returning to Bradford, showing he had already gone out to attack victims that day and would have been in Bradford to attack Wilkinson after he returned from mutilating Jordan.
 The location where Wilkinson was killed was also very close to Sutcliffe's place of employment, where he would have clocked in for work that afternoon.

 In 2003, Steel's conviction was quashed after it was found that his low IQ and mental capabilities made him a vulnerable interviewee, discrediting his supposed "confession" and confirming Yallop's long-standing suspicions that he had been wrongfully convicted.
 Yallop continued to put forth the theory that Sutcliffe was the real killer.
-In 2015, former detective Chris Clark and investigative journalist Tim Tate published a book, Yorkshire Ripper: The Secret Murders, which supported the theory that Sutcliffe had murdered Wilkinson, pointing out that her body had been posed and partially stripped in a manner similar to the Ripper's modus operandi.
+In 2015, former detective Chris Clark and investigative journalist Tim Tate published a book, Yorkshire Ripper: The Secret Murders, which supported the theory that Sutcliffe had murdered Wilkinson, pointing out that her body had been posed and partially stripped in a manner similar to the Yorkshire Ripper's modus operandi.

 Keith Hellawell investigations

 In 1982, West Yorkshire Police appointed detective Keith Hellawell to lead a secret investigation into possible additional victims of Sutcliffe.
 A list was compiled of around sixty murders and attempted murders not just in Yorkshire but around the country that West Yorkshire Police and other forces thought could possibly be linked to Sutcliffe.
-Detectives were able to eliminate him from forty of these cases with reference to his lorry driver's logs, which showed which part of the country he was in when he was working, leaving twenty-two unsolved crimes with hallmarks of a Sutcliffe attack that were investigated further.
+Detectives were able to eliminate Sutcliffe from forty of these cases with reference to his HGV driver's logs, which showed which part of the country he was in when he was working, leaving twenty-two unsolved crimes with hallmarks of a Sutcliffe attack that were investigated further.
 Twelve of these occurred within West Yorkshire while the others took place in other parts of the country.
 Hellawell had also listed the attacks on Tracey Browne in 1975 and Ann Rooney in 1979 as possible Sutcliffe attacks, and it was to Hellawell that Sutcliffe confessed to these crimes in 1992, confirming police suspicions that he was responsible for more attacks than those he confessed to.